Human rights in Ukraine: Violence against women

 Violence against women is an entrenched social problem in Ukrainian culture engendered by traditional male and female stereotypes.
 It was not recognized during the Soviet era, but in recent decades the issue became an important topic of discussion in Ukrainian society and among academic scholars.
 According to the estimation of OSCE the violence towards women is widespread in Ukraine and it is associated with three times more deaths than the ongoing armed conflict in the eastern provinces of the country.

 War in Donbas

-During the ongoing Russo-Ukrainian War, Ukraine has lost control of the Donbas and Crimea.
+During the ongoing Russo-Ukrainian War, Ukraine has lost control of Crimea and parts of the Donbas.
 On 21 May 2015, the Verkhovna Rada of Ukraine has passed a resolution declaring that it has withdrawn from some of the obligations stipulated in the International Covenant on Civil and Political Rights (articles 2, 9, 12, 14, 17), the Convention for the Protection of Human Rights and Fundamental Freedoms (articles 5, 6, 8, 13) and European Social Charter (articles 1 p.
 2, 4 p.
 2-3, 8 p.
 1, 14 p.
 1, 15,16,17 p.
 1a p.
 1c, 23,30, 31 p.
 1-2) at the Donbas region until "Russia cease its aggression in eastern Ukraine".